-Earn your Dual-Degree Bachelor’s/Master’s (4+1) with the Accelerated Graduate Degree Program in Communication.
-The accelerated program allows undergraduate students in the School of Communication at Western Michigan University to start earning credits towards their master’s degree while completing their bachelor’s degree.
+Earn your Dual-Degree Bachelor’s/Master’s with the Accelerated Graduate Degree Program (AGDP) in Communication.
+The AGDP allows Western Michigan University communication undergraduates to earn credits towards their master’s degree while completing their bachelor’s degree.
 Watch how one AGDP student describes their reasons for choosing the AGDP https://youtu.be/EnGxaqY0rgM

 FAST-TRACK YOUR WAY TO A MASTER'S DEGREE IN COMMUNICATION